GroundhogLighting/emp_core/README.md

 # Glare

 Not really mature at all... still on design.
-If you are curious, contact germolinal@gmail.comg
+If you are curious, contact germolinal@gmail.com

 # License